 The actors coming into the audience were a great bonus with her, and she even got to meet the characters after the play as they came into the foyer to continue their interaction.
 Scrooge did come past us in the audience during the show.
 Little C didn’t blow a raspberry at him.
 Instead, she shouted ‘Merry Christmas Scrooge!’ to him.
 His reply?
 ‘Bah Humbug!!!’.
 She couldn’t stop laughing.

 Live theatre and storytelling is fantastic for a child’s learning, and entertaining for all three of us.
-Seeing more theatre in 2019 was on our wish list for the year
+Seeing more theatre in 2019 was on our The glory of theatrewish list for the year

 too, so it has been great to enjoy lots of live theatre that this area has to offer.
 It was nice to see a classic tale being retold in a way that we’ve never seen before.
 Bravo Smoking Apples and Bridge House Theatre, you’ve really shown us the true meaning of Christmas!